atsushieno/fluidsynth-midi-service-j/README.md

 For comsumption in Java-based Android application, we use [JNA](https://github.com/java-native-access/jna) and [JNAerator](https://github.com/nativelibs4java/JNAerator) to provide Java binding for libfluidsynth API.

 The rest of the Java application is written in Kotlin.

+## Scope of the project

+This application is built as a proof-of-concept and dogfooding for fluidsynth Android audio drivers.